-Fair value of investments in unquoted equity securities are determined by estimating the fair value of the investee's net assets, adjusted for the effect of the non-marketability of the equity investments, where relevant.
+Fair value of investments in unquoted equity securities are determined by (1) estimating the fair value of the investee's net assets, adjusted for the effect of the non-marketability of the equity investments, where relevant; or (2) in cases where there is insufficient more recent information available to measure the fair value and there are no indicators that cost might not be representative of fair value, cost is deemed to be the appropriate estimate of fair value of the investments.

 Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Net asset value ("NAV") Value of the underlying net assets The estimated fair value would increase/decrease if NAV was higher/lower A discount is applied to take into consideration the non-marketable nature of the investments, where applicable.
-Discount rate: 2022: 34% - 39% 2021: 30% - 40% The estimated fair value would increase/decrease if the discount rate was lower/higher
+Discount rate: 2023: 29% - 34% 2022: 34% - 39% The estimated fair value would increase/decrease if the discount rate was lower/higher

-For the fair value of financial assets classified in Level 3 of the fair value hierarchy, increasing the significant unobservable inputs by 10% at the reporting date would have increased profit or loss by \$5,146,000 (2021: \$5,777,000) and equity by \$539,000 (2021: \$1,255,000) for the Group and \$520,000 (2021: \$1,214,000) for the Company.
+For the fair value of financial assets classified in Level 3 of the fair value hierarchy, increasing the significant unobservable inputs by 10% at the reporting date would have increased profit or loss by \$5,055,000 (2022: \$5,146,000) and equity by \$457,000 (2022: \$539,000) for the Group and \$457,000 (2022: \$520,000) for the Company.
 A 10% decrease in the significant unobservable inputs would have had the equal but opposite effect on the amounts shown above, on the basis that all other variables remain constant.